America's safety net at risk from Trump's budget ax

 The Trump budget also assumes major tax reform will occur, and he's called for major tax cuts that could disproportionately help wealthy individuals and corporations.

-"The indications are strong this budget will feature 'Robin Hood in reverse' policies on an unprecedented scale," said Robert Greenstein, president of the Center on Budget and Policy Priorities, a left-leaning advocacy group.
+While Congress isn't likely to adopt the budget as is, it does represent a wish list of the Trump administration.

-Here are more details about the two main federal programs for the poor:
+Here are more details on how Trump's plan would affect several major federal programs for the poor and disabled:

+Medicaid: The health insurance program for low-income Americans would be hit with big cuts under the Trump budget.

+The budget assumes that the House Republican health care bill would become law.
+That legislation would slash $839 billion from Medicaid over the next 10 years, according to a Congressional Budget Office analysis of an early version of the Republican health care bill.
+It would reduce federal support by 25% compared to current law.
+(An updated score is set to be released Wednesday.)

 The program covers nearly half of all births in the U.S. and just over half of all spending on long-term care.
 Two in five children are covered by the program, as are three in five nursing home residents.